15 Jan 2019,

 #1.
 Other insurance company pays

-In an ideal world, the at-fault drivers’ insurance company pays upfront.
-In this scenario, you go to the rental car facility and rent a comparable vehicle.
+In an ideal situation, the at-fault driver’s insurance company pays for your rental car upfront.
+This means you can go to the rental facility and pick up a comparable vehicle to use while your car is being repaired.

 #2.
 Rental insurance